openkfw/TruBudget/scripts/operation/README.md

 ### Environment Variables

 The environmental variables are located in the file `.env` (in the directory `scripts/operation/`).
 You can change them directly.
+If you do not have an `.env` file, you can copy the `.env_example` file.

 ### Options for Setup